 Pizza is so weird.
 It calls my name on a daily basis.
 And being a good sport I usually answer with “Sure, I’m game.”

 Did you ever wonder if it’s possible to make a gluten free pizza crust without xanthan gum or any of the usual binder suspects?
 If so, this post is for you.
-I wasn’t going to post another pizza crust recipe so soon, but couldn’t resist.
+I hadn’t planned on writing about pizza again so soon, but couldn’t resist.

-This crispy, with a nice bit of chewiness, pizza crust recipe is a favorite of a certain civilian taste tester who compared it to “normal” store bought pizza.
+This slightly chewy, yet crisp, pizza crust is the favorite of a certain civilian taste tester who compared it to “normal” store bought pizza.
 Then quickly apologized thinking I’d been insulted.
 Not at all.